kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

    something like a RBAC Subject) to (Cluster)ReferenceGrants.
-For example, a Gateway controller that used a ServiceAccount for auth, would include a ClusterReferenceConsumer tying that ServiceAccount to references from "Gateways" to "Secrets" for "tls".
+For example, a Gateway controller that used a ServiceAccount for auth, would include a ClusterReferenceConsumer tying that ServiceAccount to references from "Gateways" to "Secrets" for "tls-serving".
 This would link that consumer to any (Cluster)ReferenceGrants with the same `from`, `to`, and `for` values.
 3. **ReferenceGrant:** This resource authorizes specific instances of cross-namespace references.
 For example, if an owner of a `acme-cert` Secret in namespace `foo` wants to allow a TLS reference to that Secret from a